How to cite this paper

 allows for the encoding of literature of biological taxonomy, and in particular, taxonomy

 treatments, which are blocks of well-structured markup with very specific semantics.
-It is

 open-source project on SourceForge, with